(Image 1) Students examining a John Deere combine (Image 2) Dr. Troy Runge assessing lab sample (Image 3) Student tending to experiment in the field

 2

-All courses for the "BSE Graduate Instruction and Research Committee approved Science and Engineering coursework" requirement should be selected in consultation with your advisor to create a cohesive program of study.
+All courses for the "Biological Systems Engineering Graduate Instruction and Research Committee Approved Science and Engineering Credits" requirement should be selected in consultation with your advisor to create a cohesive program of study.

-• These courses must be numbered 300+ and letter graded A-F.
+• These courses must be numbered 300 and above and letter graded A-F.

-• A minimum of 9 credits must hold the 50% Graduate Attribute.
+• A minimum of 9 credits must hold the "Grad 50%" attribute.

 • If a course is offered for credit/no-credit only, prior approval from an advisor may be given for a student to complete no more than 1 credit for credit/no-credit.